Zelenskyy’s visit to Serbia postponed

 Volodymyr Zelenskyy.
 Photo: Getty Images

-Following media reports that Volodymyr Zelenskyy will not visit Serbia this week, the Office of the President of Ukraine has said the trip will take place at a later date.
+Following media reports that President Volodymyr Zelenskyy will not visit Serbia this week, the Office of the President of Ukraine has said the trip will take place at a later date.

 Advertisement: